-The NFU's #BuyMyTurkey campaign returns for another year today (4 December) and we want you to get involved.
+Our #BuyMyTurkey campaign is back again for 2021, taking place on Friday 3 December, and we want you to get involved.

-To help raise the profile of the campaign and encourage the public to use the Turkey Finder we are asking both NFU members and the wider public to post across social media using the hashtag - #BuyMyTurkey - on Friday 4 December.
-In previous years the campaign has been hugely successful in promoting buying local and British Turkeys for Christmas.
+To help raise the profile of the campaign and encourage the public to use the Turkey Finder we are asking both NFU members and the wider public to post across social media using the hashtag #BuyMyTurkey on Friday 3 December.
+In previous years the campaign has been hugely successful in promoting buying local and British turkeys for Christmas.

 NFU turkey group chair Michael Bailey said: